Asashou/notes/13_clustering/13_clustering.md

 - your whole dataset is 20 dimensional, and can be described by an nsamples x 20 array:
     - one sample timepoint per row, one column per neuron, activity level at each entry
 - the activity of some of those neurons might be correlated, and therefore somewhat redundant
-- no one can visualize data in 20D space, but we can if it's 2D or 3D
+- you can't visualize data in 20D space, but you can if it's 2D or 3D
 - dimension reduction algorithm can look for redundancy in the data and project it into a new smaller dimensional space that still captures the original data fairly well, without throwing away too much information
 - most common kind is PCA: principal components analysis
     - PCA looks for directions of maximum variance in the data, and rotates the axes in such a way that makes them best explain the variance

 - *PCA demo*

-- lots of other kinds of dimension reduction, or "decompositions" in `sklearn.decomposition`:
+- lots of other kinds of dimension reduction, or "decompositions", in `sklearn.decomposition`:
     - http://scikit-learn.org/stable/modules/decomposition.html
     - very nice description of PCA, by former neuroscientist Jonathan Shlens:
-        - A Tutorial on Principal Component Analysis: https://arxiv.org/abs/1404.1100
+        - "A Tutorial on Principal Component Analysis": https://arxiv.org/abs/1404.1100